VIAME/VIAME/README.md

 VIAME is a computer vision library designed to integrate several image and video processing algorithms together in a common distributed processing framework, majorly targeting marine species analytics.
-It is also useful as a general computer vision toolkit as it contains many common algorithms and compiles several other popular repositories together as a part of its build process.
+It is also useful as a general computer vision toolkit, as it contains many common algorithms and compiles several other popular repositories together as a part of its build process.
 The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 For more information